MichaelKalamogan/Errand-Buddy/README.md

 ## Area of Improvements

 * Components in the dashboard page could further broken into several components
-* The styling could be improved more
+* The styling could be improved further
 * Web app to be responsive e.g. mobile, tablet etc

 ## Credits